 The National Ovarian Cancer Coalition Presents: Genetic Testing and Ovarian Cancer – It’s Personal

-Dr. Secord will discuss what genetic testing can mean for you and your family and answer your questions on genetic testing.
-Following Dr. Secord’s discussion and Q&A session, Katya Lezin, patient advocate and ovarian cancer survivor, will share her experience and insight on the rapidly changing field of genetic testing, which is improving care for ovarian cancer patients and those predisposed to the disease.
-Register (not required) for the event and submit your questions here.
+In this informative webchat, Dr. Secord discusses what genetic testing can mean for you and your family and answers your questions on genetic testing.
+Following Dr. Secord’s discussion and Q&A session, Katya Lezin, patient advocate and ovarian cancer survivor, shares her experience and insight on the rapidly changing field of genetic testing, which is improving care for ovarian cancer patients and those predisposed to the disease.

 About the speakers:

 Dr. Secord is a Professor in the Division of Gynecologic Oncology at the Duke Cancer Institute.
 She received the American Board of Obstetrics and Gynecology Foundation – Burroughs Wellcome Scholarship and Berlex Foundation Scholar Award in Basic Science to evaluate the regulation of angiogenesis in ovarian cancer as well as other grants exploring the tumor microenvironment, novel therapeutics, and biomarkers to direct treatment.
 Dr. Secord has received awards from Duke University Medical Center, the Mid-Atlantic Gynecologic Oncology Society, and the Society of Gynecologic Oncologists for her research in ovarian carcinoma.

 She is currently the Director of Gynecologic Oncology Clinical Trials and the Associate Director of Clinical Research, Gynecology Oncology, at the Duke Cancer Institute.
 She is a member of the NRG Oncology Group, GOG Partners Foundation, Society of Gynecology Oncology, and American Society of Clinical Oncology.